What is a full mouth dental implant/ rehabilitation?

 Placement of implant-supported bridge or denture: Finally a full bridge or full denture is created and attached to the abutments.
 This completes the process of restoration to give a confident smile and better ability to chew and speak.

-Advantages of implant-supported bridges and implant-supported dentures for Full mouth rehabilitation
+Advantages of Full mouth Rehabilitation

 Is a permanent solution for tooth loss problem